magicalpanda/MagicalRecord/Docs/Creating-Entities.md

 # Creating Entities

-To create and insert a new instance of an Entity in the default context, you can use:
+To create and insert a new instance of an Entity in the current thread default context, you can use:

 ```objective-c
 Person *myPerson = [Person MR_createEntity];